taku-n/english/expressions.md

 ### go

 Would you like to go on a date with me?
+Let's go watch a movie togather sometime.

 ### have